SubleXBle/Fail2Ban-Report/README.md

 > ### This version introduces **Authentication** and **Multi-Server Support** as core features.
 >
 >To enable these, significant parts of the application have been reworked to align with the new multi-server architecture and integrated authentication system.
 A new `/endpoint/` has also been added to synchronize your Fail2Ban servers with Fail2Ban-Report.
+If anything not working as expected, feel free to open an discussion or issue.

-> For more details, see the [Syncronisation-Concept](Docs/Sync-Concept.md) and the [Chain of Trust](Docs/chain-of-trust.md) or the [Authentication System](Docs/Authentication-System.md) Documentations.
+> For further details, see the [Syncronisation-Concept](Docs/Sync-Concept.md) and the [Chain of Trust](Docs/chain-of-trust.md) or the [Authentication System](Docs/Authentication-System.md) Documentations.

 ---